-Following the engagement period, it was clear there is a high level of support for the space to be a formalised horse exercise area, with a level of prohibition of dogs within this space.
+Following the engagement period, it was clear there is a high level of support for the space to be a formalised horse exercise area, with a level of restriction on dogs within this space.

 Should Council agree to progress this matter, Administration will commence the process to make the determination to formalise Lot 124 Timely Hostess Mews, Mariginiup as a horse exercise area.
-It is also proposed that there be a complete prohibition of dogs.
+Following this determination, consideration will be given to the level of restriction on dogs.